Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

-• absorption is an absorption that occurs due to the formation of a solution in a solid or liquid state between the sorbent and the absorbed substance.
+• absorption is absorption that occurs due to the formation of a solution in a solid or liquid state between the sorbent and the absorbed substance.

 Polysorb - description and composition